 Although Walmart is a brick-and-mortar store at its core, it’s managed to become a legitimate threat to Amazon’s e-commerce sales.
-The company acquired e-commerce site Jet.com in August 2016 to help strengthen its e-commerce presence and establish opposition with Amazon’s extensive marketplace.
+The company acquired e-commerce site Jet.com to help strengthen its e-commerce presence and establish opposition with Amazon’s extensive marketplace.

 Walmart has also made use of its physical stores to boost digital sales performance by offering “pickup towers” for customers.
 These towers allow customers to order online and pick up their order the same day.
 In addition, Walmart promises that returns will take 30 seconds for any item sold and shipped by the company, according to CNBC.